jazzsequence/Products/readme.md

 ### 0.3

+* added settings page menu item
+* fixed menu icon issue
+* added readme.md

 ### 0.2

-changed tag icon to match the small icon and adjusted credit accordingly
+* changed tag icon to match the small icon and adjusted credit accordingly
-added cross sales text meta field to use as anchor text for the cross sales link
+* added cross sales text meta field to use as anchor text for the cross sales link
-added post thumbnail support to not assume the theme enables it (thumbnail size will need to be set within the theme, see the note on line 76)
+* added post thumbnail support to not assume the theme enables it (thumbnail size will need to be set within the theme, see the note on line 76)

 ### 0.1

-Initial development
+* Initial development
-added author's note and plugin meta
+* added author's note and plugin meta
-created the post type
+* created the post type
-added a custom taxonomy
+* added a custom taxonomy
-created meta boxes for button codes
+* created meta boxes for button codes
-added custom icons
+* added custom icons
-defined global variables for plugin path and plugin image path
+* defined global variables for plugin path and plugin image path